Skip to content

 Mold in Florida usually shows up after a covered water event: a pipe burst, a roof leak, an AC condensate overflow.
 The mold itself is often capped by a sublimit; the underlying water loss isn't.
 Understanding the distinction is the difference between a $10,000 settlement and a $60,000 recovery.

-What Florida mold coverage actually looks like
+What does Florida mold coverage actually look like?

 Most Florida homeowner policies include a mold sublimit: typically $10,000: that applies to the mold remediation and any mold-related damage.
 But: